Thad Polk, Ph.D.

 Poortata (Pia) Lalwani

 Pia is a Ph.D. student in the Cognition and Cognitive Neuroscience area within the Psychology Doctoral Program at the University of Michigan.
 She completed an Integrated Master of Science from the Indian Institute of Science Education and Research, Pune.
 In the CCN lab, she will be using neuroimaging techniques, electrophysiology measures and behavior data to study individual differences in aging.
 Her research goal is to explore how and why neural representations in the visual and auditory domain change with age.
 In her spare time she loves to travel and cook.
-She also serves as a co-chair of the Diversity Equity and Inclusion (DEI) Committee in Graduate Rackham International (GRIN) organization.
+She also serves as a co-chair of the Professional Development Committee in Graduate Rackham International (GRIN) organization.

 Kaitlin is a doctoral candidate in the Cognition and Cognitive Neuroscience area within the Psychology Doctoral Program at the University of Michigan.
 She received her Bachelor of Science from the University of Minnesota.
 In the Computational & Cognitive Neuroscience Lab, Kaitlin will be studying the effects of aging on neural representations using functional imaging, multivariate pattern analysis, and behavioral methods.
 Her research goals are to understand changes in the sensorimotor system produced by learning, external environmental changes, or internal system changes (such as aging and disease).